Regenerative Agriculture ~ Lebanon

-Scarabée Regenerative is working in Lebanon to share Regenerative Agriculture principles and practices as the most cost-effective solution to the food crisis.
+We are working in Lebanon to share Regenerative Organic Agriculture principles and practices as the most cost-effective solution to the food and economic crisis.

-We work to teach regenerative farming methods and help farmers afford the transition away from a costly synthetic agriculture.
-By reducing input costs of fertilizers, pesticides, herbicides and fuel for mechanized equipment, farmers can become more profitable.
+By helping farmers afford the transition away from a costly synthetic agriculture, we reduce the input costs of fertilizers, pesticides, herbicides and fuel for mechanized equipment, so they become more profitable.
 And by building healthy soils, farmers produce abundant nutritious foods further benefiting them and the communities they feed.

 Depending on the success of our efforts in Lebanon, we would love to expand into neighboring countries.